CSGuides/grad-job-guide/_applying/recommendations.md

 one paper, and supported grants with John Knight throughout my graduate career;
 and Mark Harman and I have been in contact about my work since before I received my Masters.
 I was told by at least one department chair that the strength of my letters was critically important to securing the interview(s) in question.
-I encourage you to select your letter writers carefully.
+My subsequent experience participating in and chairing faculty searches at Carnegie Mellon, corroborates the importance of letters;  I encourage you to select your recommenders carefully.
 {% endcapture %}
 {% include quote.html content=quote user="legoues" %}